WithPrecedent/simplify/README.md

     from data import Data
     from settings import Settings

-    # Loads cancer data and convert from numpy arrays to pandas dataframe.
+    # Loads cancer data and converts from numpy arrays to pandas dataframe.
     cancer = load_breast_cancer()
     df = pd.DataFrame(np.c_[cancer['data'], cancer['target']],
                       columns = np.append(cancer['feature_names'], ['target']))

-    # Loads settings file.
+    # Creates instances of Settings and Data and uses the custom method
+    # smart_fillna to intelligently replace empty cells.
     settings = Settings(file_path = 'cancer_settings.ini')
-    # Create instance of data with the cancer dataframe.
     data = Data(settings = settings, df = df)
-    # Converts label to boolean type - conversion from numpy arrays leaves all
-    # columns as float type.
     data.change_column_type(columns = ['target'], data_type = bool)
-    # Fills missing data with appropriate default values based on column type.
     data.smart_fillna()

-    # Creates instance of Cookbook.
+    # Instances Cookbook, creates list of recipes, and "bakes" all of those
+    # recipes.
     cookbook = Cookbook(data = data, settings = settings)
-    # Automatically creates list of recipes cookbook.recipes based upon settings
-    # file.
     cookbook.create()
-    # Iterates through every recipe and exports plots from each recipe.
     cookbook.bake()

-    # Creates and exports a table of summary statistics from the dataframe.
+    # Exports summary data, the best recipe, and other results.
+Prints to the
+    # console the basic outline of the best recipe (specific parameters are in
+    # the results_table.csv file)
     data.summarize(transpose = True)
-    # Saves the recipes, results, and cookbook.
     cookbook.save_everything()
-    # Outputs information about the best recipe.
     cookbook.print_best()
-    # Saves data file.
     data.save(file_name = 'cancer_df')

 That's it.
 From that, all possible recipes are created (four permutations exist in the above example).
 Each recipe gets its own folder within the results folder with relevant plots, a confusion matrix, and a classification report.
 A complete results file (results_table.csv) and summary statistics from the data (data_summary.csv) are stored in the results folder.